Estates and Taxes

 • Most states use a graduated scale based on the amount the estate exceeds the limit to assess an estate’s tax liability.

-• Many states increase the limit for inflation, while Connecticut will increase the limit to mirror the federal limit.
+• Many states increase the limit for inflation, while Connecticut will increase the limit rapidly until it equals the federal limit by 2023.

 Estate Tax Limit and Rates by State